weishi10141993/MuJetAnalysis_LimitSetting/README.md

    -> To make final limit plots.
 Here you can specify which function of Plots.py do you want to use.

 # Some notes
-Plots.py takes the cutflow from NMSSM mass points.
+1. NMSSM plots are done assuming an efficiency for the H decay taken from 2012 analysis